zacharydenton/hamr/pages/index.md

 evening.

-Participants will be encouraged to spend Sunday morning documenting their work on an event wiki.
+Participants will be encouraged to spend Sunday morning documenting their work on the [wiki].
 Each group will present their final hack before lunch.
 During lunch participants will vote on awards.
 The award ceremony will occur after lunch.
 Participants will vacate the Inn by 3 PM.

 ### Venue
 The [Pierce's Inn][] is located in Etna, NH.
 There is lodging capacity for up to 40 guests and ample work space.
 Six meals will be provided.
-(Dietary coinstraints can be given at the registration site.)
+(Dietary constraints can be given at the registration site.)
 Hiking trails are located nearby and there is a large lawn to throw a frisbee, play croquet, or kick a soccer ball around.
 There is a drum set and piano on the premises.
 We encourage guests to **bring their instruments**.